gyanendra19/calculator/README.md

 # Basic Calculator made using React

-This is a basic Calculator made using React
+This is a basic Calculator made using React 🧮

 FEATURES\
-Performs basic Arithmetic operations
+Performs basic Arithmetic operations ➕ ➖ ✖️ ➗

 COMPONENTS\
-There is one main component CalcBody\
+There is one main component CalcBody \
 -It performs all functionalities of the calculator\
 -Also handles the UI